 To our alumni, you have so much to be proud of as members of the Trojan Family, and so many of you play a key role in that family.
 To our prospective PharmD students, you have so much to look forward to as you will experience a curriculum that fully engages you in advanced pharmacy experiences.
-To our prospective graduate students, you have such a diversity of talented faculty and training opportunities as well as a diverse network of Trojan alumni in the public and private sectors of healthcare and the pharmaceutical industry.
+To our prospective graduate students, you have such a diversity of talented faculty and training opportunities as well as a diverse network of Trojan alumni in the public and private sectors of biomedical research, healthcare and the pharmaceutical industry.

 Since its inception more than a century ago, the School has remained a place of innovation and excellence in pharmacy education.
 As the needs of society and the profession have changed, the School has pioneered and continues to develop new programs to better prepare future pharmacists for an expanded role in the healthcare profession.